PimDeWitte/pde-engine/README.md

 python general_method_paper_reproduction.py --problem my_problem --max-depth 3
 ```

-### Tips for Custom Problems

-1. **Choose good primitives**: Include the basic building blocks that solutions might use
+### Some tips are you try this on your own problems :)

-2. **Implement fast validation**: Use numerical checks at test points before expensive symbolic simplification
+1. **Implement fast validation**: Use numerical checks at test points before expensive symbolic simplification
-3. **Add known solutions**: Helps verify your validator is working correctly
+2. **Add known solutions**: Helps verify your validator is working correctly
-4. **Start with small depths**: Test with depth 2-3 before running expensive depth 4+ searches
+3. **Start with small depths**: Test with depth 2-3 before running expensive depth 4+ searches
-5. **Use Lean normalizer**: It dramatically reduces redundant expressions
+4. **Use Lean normalizer**: It dramatically reduces redundant expressions

 ## Inspiration & Core Philosophy

 Our approach is based on two key insights:

-1. **Finite Search Space** The space of formulas that can be expressed with finitely many symbols in a few lines is certainly finite
+1. **Finite Search Space** The space of formulas that can be expressed with finitely many symbols in a few lines is certainly finite, and we should explore it computationally :)

 2. **Force-Free Foliations Paper (Section 2.4)**: The paper demonstrates that complex PDEs can be solved by:
    - Starting with simple primitive expressions